-Students engage in courses related to research, pedagogy, history, and philosophy, and music theory.
+Students engage in courses related to research, pedagogy, history, philosophy, and music theory.
 Declare with an emphasis of either elementary, choral, or secondary instrumental.
-Students structure elective credits to reflect their area, and conclude their studies with a culminating activity related to their emphasis.
+Students structure elective credits to reflect their area and conclude their studies with a culminating activity related to their emphasis.

 MM: Music Performance

 Designed for those seeking a performance career, further graduate study, private studio teaching, and/or collegiate applied teaching.
 Coursework centers around applied study, music theory and history, pedagogy and literature courses, and culminates in a graduate recital.

 Conducting majors seek to improve their conducting and classroom teaching skills, possible in preparation for a conducting career, further graduate study, classroom teaching, and/or collegiate teaching.
 Their coursework centers around applied study, music theory and history, and pedagogy and literature courses, and culminates in a graduate recital.